 If the rear sight is one in which the front sight is a post and the rear sight has a square notch, the situation is slightly different.
 Figure 8 shows the alignment of a rear sight with a square notch, a square-topped front sight, and a round target to give two types of sight pictures.
 When targets of different sizes and shapes are encountered, the sight picture on the right is preferable.

 Figure 8.
 The possible sight pictures when using a square post front sight with a square notched rear sight.

-As in the case of open sights, there remains the question of how to position the front sight in the aperture and how to align it on the target.
+As in the case of open sights when learning how to adjust your BB or pellet gun sight and how to aim an air rifle, there remains the question of how to position the front sight in the aperture and how to align it on the target.
 The two most common ways are shown in Figure 9.

 Figure 9.
 The view of the target through a peep sight.

 In the drawing on the left, the “six o’clock hold” is illustrated in which the top of the front sight rests in what would be the “6” position on a clock.
 This is the classic arrangement when the paper targets are of uniform size and shape as in the case of target shooting.

 When you’re trying to learn how to aim an air rifle when hunting, you’ll want to adjust the sights so that the top of the post rests at the center of the bullseye or other type of target and the pellets strike at that point, as shown in Figure 9(b).
 That way, the top of the post can be aligned on the animal where the pellet is supposed to hit.

 In either sighting arrangement, a peep sight is exceptionally accurate, as is demonstrated by the phenomenal scores established in target competition where only metal sights are allowed.
 However, it can’t compare to the accuracy of attached scopes.